 Recipients are chosen by a panel of adjudicators chosen by VP Commissions.
 One award calls for the donor, while living, to see the top three finalists and approve (or change) the decision of the panel.
-The Awards & Resolutions Committee must be informed of the Jury panelists by October 17 of each year.
-The process to be used by the juries will also be submitted to the Awards & Resolutions Chair by the October 17 deadline for review, annual tracking and any necessary inclusion in the Chair's subsequent Board Report.
-The VP-Commissions will inform the Awards & Resolutions Committee of the recipients of these awards by December 15.
-The Awards & Resolutions Committee Chair will then place the recipients' names on the Consent Agenda for approval by the Board.
+The Awards and Resolutions Committee must be informed of the Jury panelists by October 17 of each year.
+The process to be used by the juries will also be submitted to the Awards and Resolutions Chair by the October 17 deadline for review, annual tracking and any necessary inclusion in the Chair's subsequent Board Report.
+The VP-Commissions will inform the Awards and Resolutions Committee of the recipients of these awards by December 15.
+The Awards and Resolutions Committee Chair will then place the recipients' names on the Consent Agenda for approval by the Board.

-- KM Fabrics, Inc. Technical Production Award - Robert E. Cohen Sound Achievement Award - USITT Award for Lighting Design sponsored by Barbizon Lighting Company - USITT Award for Scene Design sponsored by Rose Brand - Zelma H. Weisfeld Costume Design and Technology award - Bernhard R. Works, Frederick A. Buerki Golden Hammer Scenic Technology Award - Barbara Matera Award in Costume Masking sponsored by Judy Adamson - USITT Make-up Design Award sponsored by Kryolan Professional Make-up - USITT Stage Management Award sponsored by Clear-Com Communications Systems - USITT W. Oren Parker Undergraduate Scene Design Award - Bernhard R. Works Master Crafts Award - USITT Undergraduate Lighting Design award sponsored by (when available).
+KM Fabrics, Inc. Technical Production Award Robert E. Cohen Sound Achievement Award USITT Award for Lighting Design sponsored by Barbizon Lighting Company USITT Award for Scene Design sponsored by Rose Brand Zelma H. Weisfeld Costume Design and Technology award Frederick A. Buerki Golden Hammer Scenic Technology Award USITT Make-up Design Award sponsored by Kryolan Professional Make-up

+USITT Stage Management Award sponsored by Clear-Com Communications Systems

+USITT W. Oren Parker Undergraduate Scene Design award sponsored by Stage Decoration & Supplies, Inc.

+USITT Undergraduate Lighting Design award sponsored by (when available).